tahseenb/tahseenb.github.io/_pages/cv.md

 Work experience
 ======
-* Aug 2024 - May 2025: Postdoctoral Research Fellow
+* Postdoctoral Research Fellow, Cleveland Clinic, Aug 2024 - May 2025
-  * Cleveland Clinic
   * Developing AI-based models for image segmentation, enhancement, and radiomics analysis in musculoskeletal and neuroimaging applications.
   * Implementing advanced quantitative imaging and deep learning techniques to improve diagnostic accuracy and patient care.
   * Collaborating with multidisciplinary teams to integrate AI-driven image quality improvement algorithms into clinical workflows